alexandertrefz/essence/packages/debug-adapter/README.md

 while reading the compiler's source maps.
 The session speaks Essence
-throughout: breakpoints bind on source lines, stacks carry the names the author wrote — a `match` reads as one frame, standard-library frames as `List.sorted`, compiler glue hidden or greyed out — stepping is carried over the runtime and the prelude, and the Variables view renders values the way `Terminal.inspect` spells them, live inside the debuggee.
+throughout: breakpoints bind on source lines, stacks carry the names the author wrote — a `match` reads as one frame, standard-library frames as `List.sort`, compiler glue hidden or greyed out — stepping is carried over the runtime and the prelude, and the Variables view renders values the way `Terminal.inspect` spells them, live inside the debuggee.